 Nutty Sweet Potato Casserole with Marshmallow Topping

 Along with the star of the show (turkey!), there are usually a few side dishes that always grace a holiday table and some form of sweet potato dish is usually one of them.
 Sometimes they’re candied, sometimes they’re mashed, but if you’re really lucky, marshmallow topping is involved.
-Here that classic casserole gets a slight update with the addition of almond and cashew butter, which adds rich, nutty flavor.
+Here that classic casserole gets a slight update with the addition of almond butter, which adds rich, nutty flavor.
 A splash of vanilla is optional, but it really pulls out the subtle natural sweetness in this dish.
-For a fun switch up (and slightly sweeter version) of this recipe, omit the Bestie Almond & Cashew Butter and the pumpkin pie spice mix, and use 1/2 cup Peanut Butter and Co.
-Pumpkin Spice peanut butter instead!

 2 1/2 to 3 pounds sweet potatoes (about 3 large sweet potatoes), peeled and cubed into 1/2-inch pieces

-4 tablespoons unsalted butter, plus more to grease the dish
+4 tbsp unsalted butter, plus more to grease the dish

 1/2 cup heavy cream or half and half